Luxxn12/Luxxn12/README.md

 ---
 ### 🚀 About Me

-I'm a passionate Frontend Developer with over 1 years of experience in crafting sleek, responsive, and user-friendly web interfaces.
+I'm a passionate Frontend Developer with more than 2 year of experience in crafting sleek, responsive, and user-friendly web interfaces.
 My expertise lies in creating modern web applications using the latest technologies, and I'm always on the lookout for innovative solutions to enhance user experiences.

 ---